-The main changes from the SEND Code of Practice (2001) are as follows:
+The SEND Code of Practice (2014):

-- Now covers 0-25 year olds and includes guidance relating to disabled children and young people as well as those with SEND - Focuses on the participation of parents, children and young people (CYP) in decision making - Focuses on high aspirations and improving outcomes for children - Gives guidance on joint planning and commissioning, to ensure close co-operation between education, health and social care. - Gives guidance on publishing Local Offer for support - Gives guidance for education on a graduated approach to identifying and supporting CYP with single Special Educational Needs (SEND)
+- Now covers 0-25 year olds and includes guidance relating to disabled children and young people as well as those with SEND - Focuses on the participation of parents, children and young people (CYP) in decision making - Focuses on high aspirations and improving outcomes for children - Gives guidance on joint planning and commissioning, to ensure close co-operation between education, health and social care.

-- School support replacing School Action and School Action Plus - For children with more complex needs a coordinated assessment process and the new 0-25 Education, Health and Care plan (EHC plan) replace statements and Learning Difficulty Assessments (LDAs) - There is a greater focus on support that enables those with SEND to succeed in their education and make a successful transition to adulthood - Behaviour is no longer regarded as an area of need but a symptom of SEND.
+- Gives guidance on publishing Local Offer for support - Gives guidance for education on a graduated approach to identifying and supporting CYP with single Special Educational Needs (SEND) - School support replacing School Action and School Action Plus - For children with more complex needs a coordinated assessment process and the new 0-25 Education, Health and Care Plan (EHCP) replace statements and Learning Difficulty Assessments (LDAs) - There is a greater focus on support that enables those with SEND to succeed in their education and make a successful transition to adulthood - Behaviour is no longer regarded as an area of need but a symptom of SEND.